technosaby/RedHenAudioTagger/tagging_audio_effects/README.md

   - File Name : tag_audio_effects.py
   - Uses the YaMNet model to tag audio effects and generate outputs in a folder specified by the "-o" argument.
 The default path to generate the output is the path from where the command is run.
-  - Generates a file with extension(.sfx) with the output tags based on the timeline of the video.
+  - Takes an argument "-f" with the output file type (SFX/CSV) and generates a file with that extension with the output tags based on the timeline of the video.
+The CSV format is consumed by ELAN tool while SFX by the RedHen community for further research.
   - Takes the audio files as an input in a folder.
 This can be specified using the "-i" argument.
   - Takes the format of the audio files given as input.
 This can be specified by the "-a" argument.
 For now the default value is set to "wav" and it only supports WAV files because YaMNet supports only WAV files.